 A required course for 10th grade students.
+Th 🎴

-This course navigates through over 3000 years of world history including connections to important people and dates with historical importance.
+including connections to important people and dates with historical importance.
 This class will also examine historical timelines, persons, events, and geography through a global perspective including how these have significance today.

 340-341 Government/Economics